drandrewthomas/AndroidDepthCamera/python3/readme.md

 ![Screenshot of plotted 2D data in PyDroid3](./pointcloud.png)

 **Note:**  The point cloud example uses matplotlib with a very large number of 3D vertices, so may update very slowly, especially on most Android devices, if you drag to change the plot view.

+## Credits

+This project is copyright 2021-2022 Andrew Thomas and is distributed under the GPL3 license.